Skip to Content

 lineline.color="hex" line.width="2" line.dashType="dash"

-Text attributesfontSize color textAlign bold italic underline strike highlight fontFamily lineHeight
+Text attributesfontSize color textAlign bold italic underline strike subscript superscript highlight fontFamily lineHeight

 Common Shape Types: